rowanmoul/ArchSecureDualBoot/README.md

 First it calls `grub-install` with the same arguments that we used earlier when we first installed it.
 If your installation is different, you'll want to edit the script accordingly.

 The Second call needs a little more explanation.
 It calls `patch` and adds a few lines to `/etc/grub.d/10_linux` based on a patch file found in the same scripts folder.
-The script expects the patch file to be called `grub-10_linux-mod.patch`, and depending on wether you are dual-booting windows or not, you'll want to copy the corresponding patch file to `/etc/pacman.d/scripts` with that name.
+The script expects the patch file to be called `grub_10_linux_mod.patch`, and depending on wether you are dual-booting windows or not, you'll want to copy the corresponding patch file to `/etc/pacman.d/scripts` with that name.
 `grub_10_linux_with_windows_entry.patch` adds a GRUB menu entry that will boot our initramfs with the "magic" kernel argument that will activate the initramfs hook `bitlocker-windows-boot`.
 To do this manually, you could modify `/etc/grub.d/10_linux` and add a "linux" menu entry called "Windows 10" to your grub menu.
 Why do it this way rather than putting it in `/etc/grub.d/40_custom` where it probably belongs?
 Well this boot entry is based on the same initramfs image that grub automatically finds and creates entries for in `10_linux` and it's nice to take advantage of all that logic.
 There's only one problem: `10_linux` is overwritten every time the `grub` package is installed.
 This is why we need to re-patch `/etc/grub.d/10_linux` to include the Windows entry whenever `grub` is updated.
 So why not just duplicate `10_linux` and give it a different name like `11_windows` to add this entry?
 Then there would be an entire custom script to maintain that duplicates a lot of logic.
-By patching the existing file we can take advantage of any updates from the arch maintainers, since the patch only adds one line that calls a function defined earlier in the file.
+By patching the existing file we can take advantage of any updates from the arch maintainers, since the patch only adds a few lines that call a function defined earlier in the file.
 It is unlikely that it will change so drastically in the near future so that the patch no longer works.
 If it does, you can probably come back and find an updated one here.
 `grub_10_linux_without_windows.patch` is similar to the other patch file but excludes the Windows 10 entry.
-This patch is important to allow selecting the main linux boot entry without entering the GRUB root password that we added earlier by adding the `--unrestricted` flag to the menu entry.
+This patch is still important even if you are not dual booting to allow selecting the main linux boot entry without entering the GRUB root password that we added earlier by adding the `--unrestricted` flag to the menu entry.

 Third, `grub-secure-setup` calls `grub-mkconfig` the same way we did earlier.
 Again, edit this script if your system is different.

-Finally, it signs all the grub files with `find -exec` like we did above.
+Finally, it signs all the grub files with `find -exec` like we did above. *If signing all the files as above took a long time, make sure you plan for this whenever you do a system update that includes `grub`.
+Thankfully it doesn't get updated too often.*

 ### Signing kernel and initramfs